Skip to main content

 • Minimal dishes

-• Great if you are preparing a dinner party and need stoves to be empty, maximise your efficiency!
+• Great if you are preparing a dinner party and need stoves to be empty, maximize your efficiency!

 • It’s a large vessel, so you can totally make a huge batch to serve a crowd!